 Online communities can create a powerful connection with your target audience, but they need a plan in order to succeed.
 They need a community charter.

-What is a community charter?
+What is an online community charter?

 An online community charter is a brief document that outlines:

 * The ideal member who will get value out of it

 * A statement about what you can do there

 * A description of the culture or spirit of the community

 * A guide to etiquette and rules for being a good citizen there

 It’s more than creating a terms of service agreement in legalese.
 The charter for your online community is a document that should guide the content you use on landing pages where prospective members can decide whether they belong in this online community or not.

 It is further useful as a standalone document that you can share with community members when they first join or can be used as an introduction to a FAQ area of the community where you can point newcomers.